U Select

 U Select is a chain of supermarkets in Hong Kong operated by China Resources Vanguard, originally in partnership with Tesco.
-At least one third of the products sold in the store come from overseas supermarket chains.
+At least one third of the products sold in the store came from overseas supermarket chains.
 As part of Tesco's decision to cease international product sales due to Brexit, U Select instead started stocking Coles products from December 2021, and also begun stocking Morrisons products from May 2022.